Skip to contents

 Installing packages

-• If the warnings lib = <pkgname> is not writeable or 'lib' element <element from .libPaths()> is not a writable directory occur, you probably forgot to run R (or RStudio) as administrator.
-Close R (RStudio), right-click on the R or RStudio icon and select Run as administrator to start it as administrator.
+• If the warning lib = <pkg> is not writeable or 'lib' element <element from .libPaths()> is not a writable directory occurs, you probably forgot to run R (or RStudio) as administrator.
+Close it, right-click on the R (or RStudio) icon and select Run as administrator to start it as administrator.

-• The warning package '<pkgname>' is not available (for R version x.y.z) can have many reasons.
-First double-check the package name (which is case-sensitive).
+• The warning package '<pkg>' is not available (for R version x.y.z) can have many reasons.
+First check the package name, which is case-sensitive.
 Then check possible other reasons mentioned in this stackoverflow answer.

-• If installing packages fails, try with arguments force = TRUE to re-install possibly broken dependencies and build_vignettes = FALSE to not install vignettes.
+• If installing packages fails, try with arguments force = TRUE to re-install possibly broken dependencies and with argument build_vignettes = FALSE to not install vignettes.

 Using packages

 • If a package is not functional, re-install it using argument force = TRUE to re-install possibly broken dependencies.
-You can also use checkrpkgs::get_details_pkgs(pkgs = <pkgname>) to check which dependencies and system requirements it has and then use checkrpkgs::check_pkgs(pkgs = <pkgnames>) to check if all the dependencies are installed and functional.
+You can also use tools::package_dependencies(packages = "<pkg>", recursive = TRUE) to check which dependencies it has and installed.packages(fields = "SystemRequirements")["<pkg>", "SystemRequirements"] to check which system requirements it has.
+On operating systems other than Windows, remotes::system_requirements(os = "<os>-<version>", package = <pkg>) can be used to get installation instructions for system requirements.

-• If errors occur when loading packages that require Java, make sure the 64-bit version of Java is installed on 64-bit PCs.
+• If errors occur when loading and attaching packages that require Java, make sure the 64-bit version of Java is installed on 64-bit PCs.

 Information about packages

-Information about packages can be obtained from the internet before the packages are installed, as well as from within R after the packages are installed.
+Information about packages can be obtained from the internet before the packages are installed, and from within R after the packages are installed.

 Not-yet-installed packages